pevalisuo/AI/_sources/concepts.md

 The utility agents extend the goal and model based agents by also considering the utility what is gained by reaching the goal through different action sequences.
 ```

 For example, an automated vehicle controlled by a utility based agent would try to find an optimal path from the current location to the destination.
 The utility could be for example the negative of time spend or fuel consumed, or a combination of both.
+The agent may have many optional actions to take, and the utility agent selects the one which according to it's knowledge or beliefs leads to higher utility.

 ### Learning agents

-### Utility based agents
+Alan Turing estimated in 1950 the amount of programming needed to gain AI.
+According to methods of 50's, he estimated that programming of AI which had similar capabilities than a person would take 50 years.
+He concludes that *Some more expeditious method seems desirable*, and proposes a learning machine {cite}`turing_computing_1950`.

+In contrast to programmed AI, the learning AI learns the rules behind the actions without explicit programming.
+The benefits are that the agent can operated in and environment, which is initially unknown.
+In a long time it can also learn rules which would be very complex to program.

+The structure of the learning agent is consisted of the following four components

+1. Learning element:
+1. Performance element
+1. Critic
+1. Problem generator

 ```{figure} figures/learning_agents.png
 ---